yieniggu/web3-exercise/README.md

 1. You can use any backend framework you like (like Next, Express, etc.).
 1. You can use any frontend framework you like (React preferred).

+## Delivery

+You'll deliver the exercise in 3 ways:

+### Code

+1. **Fork this repo**.
+1. Write all your code into a single repo (frontend, backend, smart contracts).
+1. Feel free to comment, explain what you're doing, or add another README file explaining your approach.
+1. Share the repo address once done.

+### Deployed app

+1. You will deploy the app to Google Cloud.
+1. Use Docker and Cloud Run to deploy the app.
+1. All 3 routes should be available from the URL you'll share.

+### Video

+Take a short video fo the app's flow.
+I recommend using at least 2 diffrent browsers, and both buyer and seller will need to use a wallet to sign a transaction, and wallets like attaching an address to a domain, not a route.

+Start by simulating the buyer, then switch to the seller, finally show the broker's dashboard to approve the transaction.

+Be sure to record **your entire screen** not just a window, so that the wallet operations will be recorded as well.

+## Next steps

+When you're ready, share the video, the repo URL and the app URL with the interviewer.
+We may want to schedule a call and go over the implementation together.

+If you have any questions, or comments, please contact your interviewer **BEFORE writing any code** so you won't waste time.

 ## Preparations

 ### Blockchain

 1. Choose which Testnet blockchain you feel comfortable working with - can be any EVM testnet (Solidity), or Solana DevNet (Rust).
 1. Create 2 fungible tokens:
-    1. An ERC-20 (or SPL-20) token called "USDX", that will be our "stable coin".
+    1. An ERC-20 (or SPL-20) token called "USDX", this will be our "stable coin".
 Premint million units only.
     1. Another ERC-20 (or SPL-20) token called "MyStock".
 Premint 5000 units only.
-1. 3 blockchain accounts - one for our "user", one for our "seller", and a third one we'll call broker.
+1. 3 blockchain accounts - one for our "buyer", one for our "seller", and a third one we'll call "broker".
     1. Send the "buyer" account a 1,000 units of USDX.
     1. Send the "seller" account all the units of "MyStock".
     1. The broker starts with nothing.